 Cascabel shines in slow-cooked applications: braised meats, pozole rojo, hearty bean soups, and complex moles where you want layered earthiness without sharp edges.
 Its round shape and thick walls mean it rehydrates into a meaty, substantial piece that blends smoothly into sauces.
 It pairs naturally with dark chocolate, cumin, and dried herbs.
 Use 2-3 cascabel peppers per cup of sauce as a starting point for a moderate flavor presence.

 Guajillo is one of the most versatile dried chilies in Mexican cooking.
 It forms the base of classic enchilada sauce, chile colorado, and the red adobo used for birria and carnitas.
 Its acidity makes it particularly effective in marinades where you want the pepper flavor to penetrate meat.
-Guajillo also works well in chilhuacle preparations where guajillo's fruitier profile contrasts interestingly with earthier dried peppers.
+Guajillo also works well in chilhuacle preparations where guajillo's fruitier profile contrasts cleanly with earthier dried peppers.
 A typical enchilada sauce calls for 4-6 guajillo pods per batch.

 For substitution: cascabel can replace guajillo at a 1:1 ratio but expect a nuttier, less acidic result - add a small squeeze of lime to compensate for the missing brightness.
 Going the other direction, guajillo replacing cascabel will produce a sharper, fruitier flavor; consider adding a small piece of dried ancho or mulato to restore the earthy depth.